kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

 type FailurePolicyAction string

 const (
-  // Fail JobSet immediately, regardless of maxRestarts.
+  // Fail the JobSet immediately, regardless of maxRestarts.
   FailJobSet FailurePolicyAction = "FailJobSet"

+  // Restart the JobSet if the "restart-attempts" annotation is less than
+  // the maximum number of restarts defined in .spec.failurePolicy.maxRestarts.
+  // Otherwise, fail the JobSet.
+  RestartJobSet FailurePolicyAction = "RestartJobSet"

   // Don't count the failure against maxRestarts.
-  Ignore FailurePolicyAction = "Ignore"
+  RestartJobSetAndIgnoreMaxRestarts FailurePolicyAction = "RestartJobSetAndIgnoreMaxRestarts" )
-)

 // FailurePolicyRule defines a FailurePolicyAction to be executed if a child job
 // fails due to a reason listed in OnJobFailureReasons. type FailurePolicyRule struct {
   // The action to take if the rule is matched.
-  // +kubebuilder:validation:Enum:=FailJobSet;Ignore;FailJob;RestartJob
+  // +kubebuilder:validation:Enum:=FailJobSet;RestartJobSetAndIgnoreMaxRestarts;FailJob;RestartJob
   Action FailurePolicyAction `json:"action"`
   // The requirement on the job failure reasons.
 The requirement
   // is satisfied if at least one reason matches the list.